oke-aditya/image_similarity/CONTRIBUTING.md

 Maintainers and other contributors will review your pull request.
 Please participate in the discussion and make the requested changes.
-When your pull request is approved, it will be merged into the upstream template_python repo.
+When your pull request is approved, it will be merged into the upstream image_similarity repo.

 > **note**
 >
-> Template_python repository has CI checking.
+> image_similarity repository has CI checking.
 It will automatically check your code
 > for build as well.